sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 This is the first theme listed among the six and is described as follows, “A service-oriented government with a user-centred approach that puts people and their needs as the primary focus of our work.
 A central component of this is understanding the needs of users and building our services, programs and policies around users rather than concerns about organizations or silos.”

-This approach is directly aligned with this theme, as it will deliver value regularly to users, allowing for user feedback to validate the hypotheses inherently built in to any solution.
+This approach is directly aligned with this theme, as it will deliver value regularly to users, allowing for user feedback to validate the hypotheses inherently built in to any solution[^16].
 This strategy, in alignment with this theme, prioritizes user engagement and the delivery of business value over drawn out procurement and governance processes that delay both the delivery of value to Canadians and increase risk through big-bang approaches to service delivery.

 Furthermore, Canadian governmental organizations are beholden to various legislation which, by maintaining control over implementation details, the department maintains control over.
 For example, the Official Languages Act and the Accessible Canada Act.
 Additionally, when coupled with 10 Digital Standards: Work in the open by default it offers the opportunity for impacted Canadians to offer contributions back to the systems that impact their lives.